DependableSystemsLab/SolidiFI-benchmark/README.md

       |=> Manticore
       |=> Slither

-  ## Reproducing the paper evaluation results
+  ## Reproducing evaluation results presented in the paper

   We are also providing a Python script that inspects the tools' reports
 	for false positives and false negatives.
 This script can be used to reproduce the results presented in the paper.